asrenninger/gravity/README.md

 ![](viz/plots/forest_context.png)

 We run a random forest regression on the data, predicting the traffic along each flow given these parameters.
 We partition the data into 50/50 training and testing sets, balanced to have the same fraction of null flows.
 We then separate the training data in 10 folds and tune the hyperparameters to reduce root mean squared error (RMSE) across folds.
-With a tuned model, we log the variable importance according to its permuted value, a strategy that looks at how much the error in the model changes if we shuffle the feature in question—thus severing the connection between dependent and independent variable.
+With a tuned model, we log the variable importance according to its permuted value, a strategy that looks at how much the error in the model changes if we shuffle the feature in question, so that there is no longer a relationship between that feature and the response variable.
+The logic is simple: if you scramble the observations and the predictive accurary does not fall, it must not have been very important.

 ![](viz/plots/forest_importance.png)